fe-data/fe-docs/docs/getting-started/introduction.rst

 No limit on the number of scan applications running simultaneously.

 You can temporarily leave the event (e.g. to smoke) and return a little later using levels 7 (temporarily leave) and 8 (re-enter).
+Or a reset of your ticket (scan level 6), which deletes all scans so the ticket can be reused—handy, for example, for members’ access to a sports facility.

 Staged scans and exit scans are possible and error messages can be tailored to your own event.